Vaek/ExamCodes/Tasks/task_02.md

 #### Module 1

-This module has an activity containing simple list view of discovered devices and two inputs:
+This module has an activity containing simple list view of discovered devices (names and IP addresses) and two inputs:

 * interval - time in seconds before next scan runs
 * device name - a name that identifies current device